wwanxh/homebridge-tuya-web/.github/ISSUE_TEMPLATE/feature_request.md

 I might say no to your feature request.
-Some smarter people with more experience in opensource software put it nicely "Rule #1 of open-source: no is temporary, yes is forever."
+Some smarter people with more experience in opensource software put it nicely "Rule #1 of open-source: saying no is temporary, yes is forever."
 If I now start working on implementing your request I will need to support it for as long as I maintain this plugin.
 I might not be ready for that kind of commitment for some feature requests.

-So once more thank you for opening an issue, almost all issues here improve the usability of this plugin!
-If this plugin does help you and you have some money to spare please consider donating.
-Find the donate button here: https://github.com/milo526/homebridge-tuya-web you can either donate monthly through a subscription or make a one-time-donation trough the bunq.me link.
 -->

 **Is your feature request related to a problem?
 Please describe.**